Section 1: Laws and Governance

 Section 3: Who to Contact

-The Role of Children’s Officers: The appointment of Children’s Officers in Governing Bodies and sports clubs/organisations is an essential element in the creation of a quality atmosphere.
+The Role of Children’s Officers: The appointment of Children’s Officers in sports clubs/organisations is an essential element in the creation of a quality atmosphere.
 They act as a resource with regard to children’s issues.

 - Children’s Officers should review current policies in relation to young people, check that all activities are safe and fun, and inform adults of how to deal with any concerns that may arise in relation to the protection of young people.